ibrahim-kocyigit/ibm-data-science-professional-certificate/glossary.md

 **Data Pipeline:** A comprehensive data movement process that covers the entire journey of data from source systems to destination systems, which includes data integration as a key component.

+**Data Preparation:** The process of organizing and formatting data to meet the requirements of the modeling technique.

+**Data Quality:** Assessment of data integrity and completeness, addressing missing, invalid, or misleading values.

+**Data Quality Assessment:** The evaluation of data integrity, accuracy, and completeness.

 **Data Replication:** A strategy in which data is duplicated across multiple nodes in a cluster to ensure data durability and availability, reducing the risk of data loss due to hardware failures.

-**Data repository:** A general term referring to data that has been collected, organized, and isolated for business operations or data analysis.
+**Data Repository:** A general term referring to data that has been collected, organized, and isolated for business operations or data analysis.
 It can include databases, data warehouses, and big data stores.

+**Data Requirements:** The identification and definition of the necessary data elements, formats, and sources required for analysis.

 **Data Science:** An interdisciplinary field that involves extracting insights and knowledge from data using various techniques, including programming, statistics, and analytical tools.